swarmnyc/fulton-android/README.md

 - set the CacheManager

 Fulton-Android provides two managers,
-1. SqlCacheManager, the default cache manager which stores data in database.
+1. SqlCacheManager, the default cache manager which stores data in its database.
-2. VoidCacheManager, the cache manager does nothing, it can be used in Test.
+2. VoidCacheManager, the cache manager does nothing, but it can be used in Test.

-You also can custom your own cache manager.
+You also can customize your own cache manager.
 For example,

 ``` kotlin
 class MyCacheManager : CacheManager {